Kapranov/taxgig_2020/apps/chat/README.md

 ## Done

+- Use the access_token to open websocket connection from the UI
+- Try to associate a WebSocketController to a UserSession
+- Draw the actual application architecture sketch
 - Rename `Chat.Init` to `Chat.Setup`
 - Put the `user-session-id` as state of `Chat.Web.WebSocketController`
 - `ChatRooms.send` should use the `user-session-id`